A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

-Event extraction is a particularly challenging problem in information extraction.
-Traditional event extraction methods mainly rely on well-designed features and complex NLP tools, which consumes many human resources costs and causes problems such as data sparseness and error propagation.
 To automatically extract lexical and sentence-level features without using complex natural language processing tools, Chen et al. \cite{DBLP:conf/acl/ChenXLZ015} introduce a word representation model, called DMCNN.
 It captures the meaningful semantic rules of words and adopts a framework based on a CNN to capture sentence-level clues.
 However, CNN can only capture the essential information in a sentence, and it uses a dynamic multi-pool layer to store more critical information based on event triggers and arguments.
 Event extraction is a two-stage multi-class classification realized by a dynamic multi-pool convolutional neural network with automatic learning features.
 The first stage is trigger classification.
 DMCNN classifies each word in the sentence to identify triggers.
-For a sentence having a trigger, this phase applies a similar DMCNN to assign parameters to the trigger and align the arguments' roles.
+For a sentence having a trigger, this phase applies a similar DMCNN to assign arguments to the trigger and align the arguments' roles.
 Fig. \ref{figure3} depicts the architecture of argument classification.
 Lexical-level feature representation and sentence-level features extraction are used to capture lexical clues and learn the sentences' compositional semantic features.

 CNN induces the underlying structures of the k-grams in the sentences.
 Thus, some researchers also study event extraction techniques based on convolutional neural networks.
 Nguyen et al. \cite{DBLP:conf/acl/NguyenG15} use CNN to investigate the event detection task, which overcomes complex feature engineering and error propagation limitations compared with traditional feature-based approaches.
 But it relies extensively on other supervised modules and manual resources to obtain features.
 It is significantly superior to the feature-based method in terms of cross-domain generalization performance.
 Furthermore, to consider non-consecutive k-grams, Nguyen et al. \cite{DBLP:conf/emnlp/NguyenG16} introduce non-consecutive CNN.
 CNN models apply in pipeline-based and joint-based paradigm through structured predictions with rich local and global characteristics to automatically learn hidden feature representations.
 Joint-based paradigm can mitigate error propagation problems compared with the pipeline-based approach and exploit the interdependencies between event triggers and argument roles.